adambard/learnxinyminutes-docs/es-es/chapel-es.html.markdown

   j += 1;
 } while (j <= 10000);
 writeln(jSum);

-// for loops are much like those in Python in that they iterate over a
-// range.
-Ranges (like the 1..10 expression below) are a first-class object
-// in Chapel, and as such can be stored in variables.

 // Los bucles for son muy parecidos a los de Python porque iteran en un rango.
 // Los rangos (como la expresión 1..10 a continuación) son un objeto de primera clase